It’s 2019 and while the internet is a major part of the lives of most Australians, 59% of small-business owners apparently don’t have a website.

 Don’t want to break the bank?
 Melamed says one of the hidden costs to websites is ongoing support charges.

-“The biggest nasty surprise people have with the website is not the cost upfront but the cost of patience and change requests,” she says.
+“The biggest nasty surprise people have with the website is not the cost upfront but the cost of maintenance and change requests,” she says.

 “What they don’t tell you with WordPress is there are so many updates … they can cause issues and then you have to get a developer to fix it in a testing environment.”